AriKimelman/Machine-Learning-And-Cocaine/README.md

 # Predicting Cocaine Usage
-Random Forest Model to try and predict cocaine usage.
+Random Forest Model to predict cocaine usage.

 Drugs ruin lives.
 I try to use data from the Archive of Criminal Justice Data to predict Cocaine usage.
 I failed to build a good model, but here you can see my attempt and rationale to inspire a successful model.